If you’re in the earlier stages of hair loss, Minoxidil can help regrow your hair and slow further loss.

 Hair loss happens to millions of men and women.
 But, with EXT, you don’t have to accept thinning hair—you can fight back!
 When used daily as directed, Minoxidil can regrow your hair and slow or even stop further loss.
 Plus, the EXT products work together to increase your hair’s shine, body and manageability.

-With EXT, you’re no longer at the mercy of your hair loss.
-You’re back in the driver’s seat.
-To find out if EXT is right for you, schedule your free consultation with one of our hair loss experts .
+Schedule your free consultation with a Hair Loss Specialists at one of our 100+ locations in the US, Canada and Puerto Rico now.
 You’ll learn about your level of hair loss and receive a customized hair restoration plan tailored just for you.
-Don’t wait, the sooner you act, the more options you have.
+Don’t wait, the sooner you act, the more options you will have.